 Due to concerns surrounding the ongoing COVID-19 pandemic, the SAG Awards will determine and announce if and when in-person events are safe for Nominating Committee members to attend.
 Until that time, all events must be virtual.

-All SAG Awards screenings and Q&As require the studio or network to be responsible for all aspects of the event, including booking the venue/moderator (for Q&As), creating an invitation, managing RSVPs, and check-in.
+All SAG Awards Q&As and virtual events require the studio or network to be responsible for all aspects of the event, including arranging a recognized virtual space, booking a moderator, creating an invitation, managing RSVPs, sending confirmations, and check-in.
 The SAG Awards will approve invitations and send to members.

 Booking Q&A Dates

 The SAG Awards does not allow competing official Nominating Committee FYC events.
-In order to invite the SAG Awards Nominating Committee to a screening with a Q&A, you must hold and book the date on the SAG Awards Q&A Calendar Portal.
+In order to invite the SAG Awards Nominating Committee to an event with a Q&A, you must hold and book the date on the SAG Awards Q&A Calendar Portal.

 Requests for holds will be accepted in two phases during the pre-nom period:

-A maximum of 4 booked Q&A screenings per title are allowed between LA and NY during the pre-nom period.
-Receptions and premieres are counted towards the Q&A max, as they are deemed special events.
+A maximum of 4 national virtual Q&A events per title are allowed during the pre-nom period.

 Rules on Holds